pacificclimate/p2a-rule-engine/README.md

-# Rule Resolver
+# Rule Engine
-Uses [SLY](https://github.com/dabeaz/sly) to process _planners-impacts.csv_.
-The output of the module is a dictionary with the truth value of each of the rules in the _planners-impacts.csv_.
+Uses [SLY](https://github.com/dabeaz/sly) to process csv file containing rules.
+The output of the module is a dictionary with the truth value of each of the rules in the csv file.

 Example output:
 ```